Optimal measures for p-frame energies on spheres: Optimality of tight designs for kernels absolutely monotonic to degree M

-over $\mathcal P(\Omega)$, the set of probability measures on $\Omega$. \end{theorem} In what follows we give a proof of the above theorem, splitting it into two separate cases, depending on whether the code $ \mathcal C $ contains two points separated by the diameter of $ \Omega $; equivalently, depending on the parity of the degree of $\mathcal C$, $ M $.
+In what follows we give a proof of Theorem \ref{thm:tight}, splitting it into two separate cases, depending on whether the design $ \mathcal C $ contains two points separated by the diameter of $ \Omega $; equivalently, depending on the parity of the strength $ M $ of $\mathcal C$.

 \begin{proposition} Theorem~\ref{thm:tight} holds when $ M = 2m $, $ m \geq 1 $. \end{proposition} \begin{proof} Let $t_1 < \ldots < t_m < t_{m+1}= 1$ be the values of $ \tau(x,y) = \cos(\theta(x,y)) $ occurring in $ \mathcal C $.
 Let further